Calçotadas

 delicious traditions in barcelona

-It is no secret that here in Barcelona we love to eat.
-No matter the occasion or season we always manage to tie-in some gastronomic angle to every get-together.
-One favourite foodie traditions loved by Catalans, ex-pats and visitors alike is that of ‘The Calçotada’.
-The Calçotada is a popular ritual which brings together families and friends, in the colder months, to eat these large green onions, called ‘Calçots’.
-There is certainly no escaping these giant spring onions if you’re visiting between the months of December and May.
+A Calçotada is a popular ritual which brings together families and friends, in the colder months, to eat large green onions (similar to a spring onion), called calçots.
+There is certainly no escaping them if you’re visiting between the months of December and May.

-So whilst we still have a couple of months left of the Calçot reigning supreme we wanted to share with you our top 3 places to go and experience the immensely fun Catalan Calçotada.
 For anyone with a special interest in learning about Spanish cooking, getting their hands in the mix, we offer a Spanish food class.

 Casa Juaco

 This country-style restaurant is located in the hills of Collserola, so you will need a car to get there.
 The restaurant has beautiful views over the lush hills of Catalunya and has a very relaxed and tranquil ambience.
-This restaurant is famous for its Calçotadas and is very popular so it’s advisable to book in advance.
+This restaurant is famous for its calçotadas and is very popular so it’s advisable to book in advance.

 https://www.casajuaco.com